gianlucam76/k8s-cleaner/docs/getting_started/features/dryrun/dryrun.md

 To preview which resources match the Cleaner's criteria, set the **Action** field to **Scan**.
 The k8s-cleaner will still execute its logic but will **not** delete and/or update any resources.

-To identify matching resources, search the controller logs for the message `resource is a match for cleaner`.
+To identify matching resources, you can then either ask k8s-cleaner to generate a [Report](../../../reports/k8s-cleaner_reports.md) or search the controller logs for the message `resource is a match for cleaner`.

 ## Example - Dry Run